-Air freight is carrying over 52 million metric tons of goods a year, representing less than 1% of global trade volume but 35% by value with over USD 6trn of goods carried by air.
+Airlines transport over 65.6 million cargo tonnes of goods a year, representing less than 1% of global trade volume but 35% by value with over USD 6.8 trillion of goods carried by air.
 This shows how the aviation industry is a key enabler for greater global travel, economic links and trade.
 Air transport is an essential factor in connecting individual countries to the global economy, helping to improve productivity levels to benefit the national economy.
-Aviation connect businesses to a wide range of global markets, providing a significantly larger customer base for their products than would be accessible otherwise.
+Aviation connects businesses to a wide range of global markets, providing a significantly larger customer base for their products than would be accessible otherwise.

 The tight connection between the global economy and the aviation industry is the reason why IATA is actively involved in promoting trade facilitation, and proactively supporting the implementation of the WTO Trade Facilitation Agreement (TFA).